ThisseasX/chooser/README.md

 # Closing Notes

 Thank you for using this library.
-I hope it helps you write better, declarative code, faster, without any duplication, or resorting to functions with `switch` cases, or very weak mapper functions.
+I hope it helps you write better, more declarative code, faster, without any duplication, or resorting to functions with `switch` cases, or weak mapper functions.